 – Remember that some Haus Meris don’t have running water at home.
 Some Haus Meris would like to wash their clothes at your place.
 I said that this is unlikely to be alright with a lot of expats but she said that she has heard of Haus Meris getting fired for doing it.

 – Don’t fire your Meri at the first mistake.
-Communicate clearly your expectations as not everyone has the same rules.
+Communicate clearly your expectations as not everyone has the same rules or assumptions.

 When we were chatting, Rita admitted to me that she initially used to take her tinned meat and biscuits home to her family and go hungry for lunch.
 She said it’s common to take allocated food home as families need it.
 I explained that it was her job to provide food for her family, not her employers.